I remember this one time when Stephanie and I were cruising the East Coast on Floating Home as if it happened yesterday.

 In my Dream Business Mastermind and Coaching Program, I typically don’t overhaul a whole bunch of things – at least not at first.

-I start by really learning what my client is doing, what their gift is, what their talent is, where their passion is, and what they’re trying to do.
+I start by earning what my client is doing, what their gift is, what their talent is, where their passion is, and what they’re trying to do.

 Only after all this might I suggest something big and new, remembering that sometimes less gets you the most.